sds-edu/SDS-Hands-on-Tutorial-With-Docker/docs/Tutorial2.md

 ## Objective

-This tutorial and hands-on session aims to enable you to use Docker as an integral part of the development process for a Node.js web application.
+This tutorial aims to enable you to use Docker as an integral part of the development process for a Node.js web application.
 The focus is on providing the skills necessary to compile, run, and manage code with Docker containers, highlighting Docker's role as a versatile development toolbox that enhances workflow consistency and efficiency.

 ## Introduction